alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_062_eng.md

 Among all this, what I'm watching with "professional eyes" is swimming.

-The eternal theme for those doing color direction is, above all, expressing "water."
-Recently it's often processed with 3D CG, but expressing "water" through animation + coloring is still anime's foundation.
+The eternal theme for those doing colour direction is, above all, expressing "water."
+Recently it's often processed with 3D CG, but expressing "water" through animation + colouring is still anime's foundation.
 So while enjoying the competitions, I'm just looking at water (laugh).

-The texture of undulating pool water surfaces, the splashes athletes kick up, underwater bubbles, diving water columns, and the color tones of athletes underwater, and so on.
+The texture of undulating pool water surfaces, the splashes athletes kick up, underwater bubbles, diving water columns, and the colour tones of athletes underwater, and so on.
 The more I look, the more interesting it becomes (laugh).

 The broadcast technology is amazing too.
 Between the camera work and CG-combined explanatory composite screens, I'm quite enjoying that side too!

 Come to think of it, I remember the men's gymnastics team final from the previous Athens Olympics.
 At that time, I was watching while working at Oizumi Studio in the early morning.
 I watched that famous "Bridge to Glory" commentary on the master monitor at my desk (connected to a VCR, so you could watch TV through its tuner).

 Hmm?
 What work was that?
 Saint Seiya? ...I mean, it feels like recent memory... (sweat).
 Well then.

 The clock goes back not just four years, but quite far.
 Continuing the old stories (laugh).